-A million-row limit on Microsoft’s Excel spreadsheet software may have led to Public Health England misplacing nearly 16,000 Covid test results, it is understood.
+A million-row limit on Microsoft’s Excel spreadsheet software may have led to Public Health England misplacing nearly 16,000 Covid test results.

-The data error, which led to 15,841 positive tests being left off the official daily figures, means than 50,000 potentially infectious people may have been missed by contact tracers and not told to self-isolate.
+The data error, which led to 15,841 positive tests being overlooked in tabulating the official daily figures, means than 50,000 potentially infectious people may have been missed by contact tracers and not informed to self-isolate.

 When the number of rows of data exceed the limit in an Excel file, the extra rows are cut off when the file is opened, resulting in data loss.
-This is just one example.
-While most businesses will have data sets that are much smaller, there are still a number of other risks to using Excel as a database:
+The scenario above is just one example.
+While most businesses will have data sets that are much smaller, there are still several other risks to consider when using Excel as a database, including:

 - Errors in manipulating cells in an Excel spreadsheet